cbitter78/golang_cheat_sheet/README.md

 - [Go by example, Interfaces](https://gobyexample.com/interfaces)
 - [How to use interfaces in go](http://jordanorelli.com/post/32665860244/how-to-use-interfaces-in-go)
 - [video](https://www.youtube.com/watch?v=ndmB0bj7eyw) on testing and how to use Interfaces to make that eaiser.
+- [A list of interfaces in the std lib](http://sweetohm.net/article/go-interfaces.en.html) Why make a new interface?
+Just use one that exists.

 ### JSON